This post is also available in:

 Every Sunday I lay on the carpet in the living room and devoured the New York Times.
 It was full of fashion ads for large department stores.
 At that time, ads were drawn-no photography.
 I knew that was what I wanted, but first I would have to leave my small town and move to Manhattan and attend art school.
 In 1974, I graduated from the Parsons School of Design after an adventurous (and at times, treacherous) period where I was independent of my family, taking my own chances and making my own mistakes.
 But also progress!

-My first job at NYT was a small ad for a scarf, for a store called B. Altman.
+My first job at NYT was small ad for a scarf, for a store called B. Altman.
 It wasn’t until 1999 that I regularly collaborated on the By Design weekly fashion column, which ran for about a decade.

 How did drawing affect your life?